Lieutenant General John McAllister Schofield

 Label:

-The Army and Navy Club traces its beginning to December 1885, when veterans of the Mexican and Civil wars formed the United Service Club in Washington, DC.
-When reincorporated in 1891 as The Army and Navy Club, General Schofield was elected the first Club president.
+The Army and Navy Club traces its origins to December 1885, when veterans of the Mexican and Civil Wars founded the United Service Club in Washington, D.C.
+Upon its reincorporation in 1891 as The Army and Navy Club, General Schofield was elected its first president.

-Schofield graduated from the United States Military Academy (USMA) at West Point in 1853 and commanded for the Union Army during the Civil War.
-In 1873, he was instrumental in drawing military attention to the strategic potential of establishing a Naval presence in the Hawaiian Islands, recommending a naval base at Pearl Harbor following secret investigations for William Belknap, Secretary of War under President Grant.
+A graduate of the United States Military Academy at West Point (Class of 1853), Schofield served with distinction in the Union Army during the Civil War.
+In 1873, he played a key role in drawing military attention to the strategic value of a naval presence in the Hawaiian Islands, recommending a base at Pearl Harbor after conducting secret investigations for Secretary of War William Belknap under President Grant.

-Thereafter, he served as Superintendent at USMA (1876 – 1881).
-He died in 1906 and was buried in Arlington National Cemetery.
-He is memorialized by the military installation Schofield Barracks, Hawaii.
+He later served as Superintendent of West Point (1876–1881).
+Schofield died in 1906 and is buried at Arlington National Cemetery.
+He is memorialized by Schofield Barracks in Hawaii.

 Schofield is remembered for his “Definition of Discipline,” a lengthy quotation that all cadets at USMA, Officer Candidate Schools, and the United States Air Force Academy are required to memorize: